typelevel/typelevel.github.com/posts/2020-10-30-concurrency-in-ce3.md

 ### Parallelism
 One aspect of multithreaded programming that we have neglected to mention so far is parallelism.
-In theory, parallelism is completely independent of concurrency; parallelism is about simultaneous execution whereas concurrency is about nondeterministic, interleaved execution.
+In theory, parallelism is completely independent of concurrency; parallelism is about simultaneous execution whereas concurrency is about interleaved execution.

+Parallelism is typically achieved by exploiting multiple CPU cores or even multiple, independent machines to run a set of tasks much faster.
+Parallelism is also not necessarily nondeterministic.
+For our purposes, parallelism can be paired with concurrency to speed up the execution of many logical threads.
+This is exactly what JVMs already do: multiple native threads run simultaneously, resulting in higher throughput of actions.

 An obscure but crucial point here is that concurrency can be achieved without parallelism; this is called single-threaded concurrency.
 We've already seen an example of this: JavaScript runtimes run on a single compute thread, so the execution of all fibers must take place on that thread as well!

-Concurrency can also exploit the parallelism afforded by multiple threads.
-We can run more fibers simultaneously, resulting in higher throughput of tasks, which is exactly what JVM runtimes do.

 ## Exercises